-Does Mark Lawrence's restraining order mean that we are not a Diocese in the Episcopal Church anymore?
+Does this mean that we are not a Diocese in the Episcopal Church anymore?

 Not at all.
-We continue to be the only officially-recognized diocese of the Episcopal Church in the eastern half of South Carolina.
-We have been a diocese in the Church since 1789 and will continue to be so well into the future. www.epsicopalchurchsc.org
+The Diocese, known as the Episcopal Church in South Carolina, continues to be the only officially-recognized diocese of the Episcopal Church in the eastern half of South Carolina.
+We have been a diocese in the Church since the Episcopal Church was organized and will continue to be so well into the future. www.epsicopalchurchsc.org

-The restraining order only means that a judge has decided temporarily that Mark Lawrence and his followers have exclusive use of the names "Diocese of South Carolina," "Episcopal Diocese of South Carolina," "The Protestant Episcopal Church in the Diocese of South Carolina Inc." or the official seal of the seal of the Diocese.
+The judge's order only means that temporarily Mark Lawrence and his followers have exclusive use of the names "Diocese of South Carolina," "Episcopal Diocese of South Carolina," "The Protestant Episcopal Church in the Diocese of South Carolina Inc." or the official "marks" of the Diocese.

-While this move was apparently intended to embarass the Presiding BIshop at the election and installation of Bishop vonRosenberg, it also appears to be intended to advance Lawrence's claim to millions of dollars in Diocesan assets belonging to the Episcopal Church.
+Lawrence's initiating legal action in January was apparently intended to embarrass the Presiding Bishop at the election and installation of Bishop vonRosenberg.
+However, it likely had another purpose in advancing Lawrence's claim to millions of dollars in Diocesan assets belonging to the Episcopal Church.

 So is Lawrence an Episcopalian?

 Today, Lawrence says he is an Episcopal Bishop in an Episcopal Diocese, that is not part of the Episcopal Church.
-Since he is not part of any denomination that recognizes his authority, it is hard to know what he means when he says this.
+Since he is not part of any denomination that recognizes his authority, it is hard to know what this means.

 Is it true that Mark Lawrence is recognized as bishop by the "vast majority" of the Anglican Communion?

-as many as twnety other countries in the world the only Anglican province that is recognized by the head of the Communion, the Archbishop of Canterbury, is the Episcopal Church.
+There is only one Anglican province that is recognized by the head of the Communion, the Archbishop of Canterbury, is the Episcopal Chur

 His followers are a different story.
 Obviously an